Copenhagen

 Originally a Viking fishing village established in the 10th century in the vicinity of what is now Gammel Strand, Copenhagen became the capital of Denmark in the early 15th century.
-Beginning in the 17th century, it consolidated its position as a regional centre of power with its institutions, defences, and armed forces.
-During the Renaissance the city served as the de facto capital of the Kalmar Union, being the seat of monarchy, governing the majority of the present day Nordic region in a personal union with Sweden and Norway ruled by the Danish monarch serving as the head of state.
-The city flourished as the cultural and economic centre of Scandinavia under the union for well over 120 years, starting in the 15th century up until the beginning of the 16th century when the union was dissolved with Sweden leaving the union through a rebellion.
-After a plague outbreak and fire in the 18th century, the city underwent a period of redevelopment.
-This included construction of the prestigious district of Frederiksstaden and founding of such cultural institutions as the Royal Theatre and the Royal Academy of Fine Arts.
-After further disasters in the early 19th century when Horatio Nelson attacked the Dano-Norwegian fleet and bombarded the city, rebuilding during the Danish Golden Age brought a Neoclassical look to Copenhagen's architecture.
-Later, following the Second World War, the Finger Plan fostered the development of housing and businesses along the five urban railway routes stretching out from the city centre.
+During the 16th century, the city served as the de facto capital of the Kalmar Union and the seat of the Union's monarchy, which governed most of the modern-day Nordic region as part of a Danish confederation with Sweden and Norway.
+The city flourished as the cultural and economic centre of Scandinavia during the Renaissance.
+By the 17th century, it had become a regional centre of power, serving as the heart of the Danish government and military.
+During the 18th century, Copenhagen suffered from a devastating plague outbreak and urban conflagrations.
+Major redevelopment efforts included the construction of the prestigious district of Frederiksstaden and the establishment of cultural institutions such as the Royal Theatre and the Royal Academy of Fine Arts.
+The city also became the centre of the Danish slave trade during this period.
+In 1807, the city was bombarded by a British fleet during the Napoleonic Wars, before the Danish Golden Age brought a Neoclassical look to Copenhagen's architecture.
+After World War II, the Finger Plan fostered the development of housing and businesses along the five urban railway routes emanating from the city centre.